lammps/lammps/doc/src/Modify.rst

 Modifying & extending LAMMPS
 ****************************

-LAMMPS is designed in a modular fashion and easy to be modified or extended with new functionality.
+LAMMPS has a modular design, so that it is easy to modify or extend with new functionality.
 In fact, about 95% of its source code is optional.
 The following pages give basic instructions on adding new features to LAMMPS.
 More in-depth explanations and documentation of individual functions and classes are given in :doc:`Developer`.

 If you add a new feature to LAMMPS and think it will be of general interest to other users, we encourage you to submit it for inclusion in